 IPAF currently has 18 Panel Members from a range of jurisdictions (a mixture of EU and non-EU).
 The Panel Members are not employed by IPAF, but do have a close relationship with IPAF and appear on IPAF’s website and in IPAF’s marketing literature.

 In the course of IPAF’s business activities, it processes relevant personal data on Panel Members and on other people who are interested in joining the IPAF panel.

 In addition, IPAF processes information on the companies and associated individuals seeking directors (“Clients”) and some third parties who perform services for those companies and/or introduce Clients.

-IPAF also sends newsletters on its corporate business to people (potential Clients and others in the industry) who have consented to receive them.
+IPAF also sends newsletters on its corporate business to people (potential Clients and others in the industry) who, if in the EU/UK have consented to receive them.